laurarajao/datacamp/README.md

 ReadMe

+Installation guide:
-Installation guide - open our pneumonia application :
+Open our pneumonia application :

 You must connect to Azur / Streamlit Cloud
 - if Azur :